 Students who major in Chinese Studies, French, German or Spanish learn to communicate effectively with speakers of these languages, gain an understanding of how they perceive the world and critically reflect on their own culture.
-To this end, all language majors study the language itself and examine historical and contemporary cultures.
-French, German and Spanish majors also acquire knowledge about the literary heritage of the respective cultures through intense study of individual authors or periods of particular significance.
-Career possibilities include government, business, missions, translating and interpreting, teaching and international placements in business or service.
+To this end, all language majors study the language itself and examine historical and contemporary cultures and acquire knowledge about the literary heritage of the respective cultures through the study of individual authors or periods of particular significance.